-UPB is committed to social justice, environmental sustainability, and inclusivity, and these values should be reflected in our programming, as well as our members.
+UPB is committed to social justice, environmental sustainability, and inclusivity, and these values are reflected in our programming, as well as our members.
 UPB students should be open to growth and demonstrate a commitment to learning in these areas.

 Arts, Culture, & Film

 The Arts, Culture, and Film Committee is responsible for creating opportunities to educate, inform and engage the student body about cultural affairs, film, and the visual/performing arts.
 Keeping a pulse on important issues related to diversity and social justice, and then addressing them through programming, is a key charge of this committee.
 ACF is also responsible for collaborating with our international student community to produce events that highlight the cultural diversity that exists within UVM’s own student population.
-Past events have included International Film & Food Nights, Crafts & Snacks, A Night At The Drive-In, and Wine & Cheese Tasting.
+Past events have included film viewings, Crafts & Snacks, Taste of UVM, and tree plantings. .

 Comedy, Speakers, & Education

 The Comedy, Speakers, & Education Committee is responsible for booking a variety of comedians, speakers, and educational programs for the UVM campus, including the annual Labor Day Comedy Show.
 COMSPEC produces events that represent and appeal to a variety of contingencies within the student population, and aim to entertain as well as educate.
-Past guests have included comedian Seth Meyers, author Piper Kerman, and snowboarder Kevin Pearce.
+Past guests have included comedian Tig Notaro, the founders of Switchback, and Rocky Horror Picture Show.

-The Special Events committee is responsible for planning and enhancing many of UVM’s traditional events, such as Back2SchoolBash, Wicked Wednesday Pub Quiz, Candy Shoppe, and Winter Carnival (formerly DC Delirium).
+The Special Events committee is responsible for planning and enhancing many of UVM’s traditional events, such as Back2SchoolBash, Wicked Wednesday Pub Quiz, Candy Shoppe, and Winter Carnival.
 They are also charged with creating new and unique programs throughout the semester, including late-night and weekend programming.
-Past events have included the Jay Peak Waterpark Trip, Outdoor Yoga, and Food Hop.
+Past events have included trips to Boston, aromatherapy yoga, and poetry slams.

-The Marketing Committee is made up of the Director of Marketing and two Marketing Liaisons.
+The Marketing Committee is made up of the Director of Marketing and three Marketing Liaisons.
 They are responsible for branding and marketing UPB events through the use of social media, posters, flyers, promotional items, and giveaways.
-Working closely with the Planning Committees and Production Team, these folks use their creative talents to capture UVM’s student population through marketing.
-Each Marketing Liaison is assigned two planning committees (selected from Special Events, ACF, COMSPEC, and Concerts), and works closely with these teams to effectively promote their events.
+Working closely with the Planning Committees and Production Team, this team uses their creative talents to capture UVM’s student population through marketing.
+Each Marketing Liaison is assigned a planning committee (selected from Special Events, ACF, COMSPEC, and Concerts), and works closely with these teams to effectively promote their events.